DnLKnR/TowersOfHanoi_AI/README.txt

 To run the tests, execute the Test.py file through the Python3.4 interpreter.
+These files should be fully functional.

 To execute the basic test, run the following: